Unit 5: Inferential Statistics – Class 12 Applied Maths | Free MCQs & Solutions | Boundless Maths

 A population consists of four observations 1, 3, 5, 7.
 What is the variance?

-• a2
+a2

-• b4
+b4

-• d6
+d6

 ✓ Correct Answer: (c) 5

-• Population mean: \(\mu = \dfrac{1+3+5+7}{4} = \dfrac{16}{4} = 4\)
+Population mean: \(\mu = \dfrac{1+3+5+7}{4} = 4\)

-• Squared deviations: \((1-4)^2 = 9,\; (3-4)^2 = 1,\; (5-4)^2 = 1,\; (7-4)^2 = 9\)
+Squared deviations: \((1-4)^2 = 9,\; (3-4)^2 = 1,\; (5-4)^2 = 1,\; (7-4)^2 = 9\)

-Note: Since this is a population, we divide by \(N\) (not \(N-1\)).
+Population variance: \(\sigma^2 = \dfrac{9+1+1+9}{4} = \dfrac{20}{4} = \mathbf{5}\) Note: This is a population, so we divide by \(N\) (not \(N-1\)).

 Question 8

-Which of the following is the true relation between sample mean \((\bar{x})\) and population mean \((\mu)\)?
+Which of the following is the true relation between sample mean \(\bar{x}\) and population mean \(\mu\)?

-• a\(|\bar{x} - \mu|\) increases when the size of sample increases
+a\(|\bar{x} - \mu|\) increases when the size of sample increases

-• b\(\bar{x} = \mu\), for all sample sizes
+b\(\bar{x} = \mu\), for all sample sizes

-• c\(|\bar{x} - \mu|\) decreases when the size of sample decreases
+c\(|\bar{x} - \mu|\) decreases when the size of sample decreases

-• d\(|\bar{x} - \mu|\) decreases when the size of sample increases
+d\(|\bar{x} - \mu|\) decreases when the size of sample increases

-Explanation: As sample size \(n\) increases, the sample mean \(\bar{x}\) becomes a more accurate estimate of the population mean \(\mu\), so \(|\bar{x} - \mu|\) decreases.
-This is the essence of the Law of Large Numbers.
-The standard error \(\sigma/\sqrt{n}\) also shows that as \(n\) increases, the spread of \(\bar{x}\) around \(\mu\) shrinks.
+As sample size \(n\) increases, \(\bar{x}\) becomes a more accurate estimate of \(\mu\), so \(|\bar{x} - \mu|\) decreases — this is the Law of Large Numbers.
+The standard error \(\sigma/\sqrt{n}\) also shrinks as \(n\) increases.

 Question 9